What Safeguards are Provided in this Solution?

 Immediately after the newspaper publishes each proposed Initiative, the IQA enters them into its database.
-Thereafter, the People can comment and provide feedback on proposed Initiatives.
+Thereafter, the People can comment and provide feedback on proposed Initiatives adding all their wisdom to the process.
 The IQA will indicate which Initiatives are in the short list.
 When an Initiative reached draft Candidate status, the IQA will receive increasing feedback.
 This will continue until the IQA publishes it in the newspaper and on the database as a Candidate Initiative.
 The feedback will generally continue for nearly a year.
 Once the IQA publishes a Candidate Initiative, feedback can continue for all to see, but the IQA can only allow the Candidate Initiative to proceed to vote or withdraw it, as there will be no time to process changes.

 Nationwide Electorate Makes the Final Decisions

 The People propose the Initiatives.
 The IQA only manages the qualification of Proposed Initiatives and selects which Direct Initiatives go on the ballot; the nationwide Electorate votes to pass or reject the Initiatives.
 This is part of the checks and balances of the Solution that assure any misjudgments by the IQA do not become law.
 In other words, the People always have the final say—the IQA cannot impose its will on the People.